Bonjour! Chine Soleil Hainan International Image Exhibition And Hainan Tourism And Cultural Promotion Event Held In Paris, France

-data-text=""Bonjour!
-Chine Soleil Hainan" international image exhibition and Hainan Tourism and Cultural Promotion Event Held in Paris, France" data-link=" Chine Soleil Hainan" international image exhibition and Hainan Tourism and Cultural Promotion Event Held in Paris, France" class="whatsapp">Shar PARIS, FRANCE - Media OutReach Newswire - 11 March 2024 - On the afternoon of 8th March, local time, ' 'Bonjour!
-Chine Soleil Hainan' international image exhibition and Hainan Tourism and Cultural Promotion Event took place in Paris, France.
+(MENAFN- Media OutReach Newswire) PARIS, FRANCE - Media OutReach Newswire - 11 March 2024 - On the afternoon of 8th March, local time, " "Bonjour!
+Chine Soleil Hainan" international image exhibition and Hainan Tourism and Cultural Promotion Event took place in Paris, France.
 Through a combination of picture and physical exhibitions, as well as videos of Hainan tourism and cultural highlights, it comprehensively showcased the essence of Hainan's tourism and culture, as well as its innovative products, new business formats, and new images to the French public.

 The event featured various exhibition areas, including Sunny Island, Rainforest Elves, Recreation and Health Sanctuaries, Shopping Paradises, and Hainan Culture.
 In addition to captivating photo exhibitions, over 200 exhibits showcasing Hainan's unique intangible cultural heritage, such as Li costumes, Li brocade, coconut carving and shell carving, were also presented.